Non-text color contrast

 The following screenshot highlights an insufficient non-text color contrast violation in a mobile app:

-To resolve these violation, you must:
+To resolve these violations:

 We're sorry to hear that.
 Please share your feedback so we can do better